brendankellyODG/opendatagroup.github.io/Product Manuals/Multiple Input and Output Streams/index.md

 ---
 # Multiple Input and Output Streams

-FastScore Engines now support multiple input and output streams through stream slots.
+ModelOp Center Engines now support multiple input and output streams through stream slots.

 The Engine has multiple slots to attached streams where the even slot numbers starting at 0 are for inputs and the odd slot numbers starting with 1 are for